xray-group/mstruct/doc/source/index.md

 - **mstruct** program for powder diffraction data refinement
 - **python module** for either interactive or automated powder diffraction analysis

-Windows, MacOS and Linux are all supported.
+Windows, macOS and Linux are all supported.
 However the level of intagration is varying.
 See the table below for a quick overview.

 |                 | Windows       | macOS     | Linux     |